-Situated on the banks of River Santerno, where the Tosco-Romagnolo Apennines meet the Padana Plain, Imola is located in a wonderful position, 30 km from Bologna and only 60 km from the sunny beaches of the Riviera Romagnola.
+Situated on the banks of River Santerno, where Tosco-Romagnolo Appennines meet the Padana Plain, Imola is located in a wonderful position, 30 km from Bologna and only 60 km from the sunny beaches of the Riviera Romagnola.

-Known all around the world for its racetrack, Imola is the ideal place where you can spend some days enjoying culture, sports and delightful food and wine tours.
+Known all around the world for its racetrack, Imola is the ideal place where you can spend a couple of days enjoying culture, sports and delightful food and wine tours.

 The elegant mansions and the Rocca Sforzesca are only a few attractions of the historical centre, which can be visited completely on foot.
 Moreover, the evocative background of the Apennines and the high-level sports facilities make Imola the right place for nature and sports lovers.